inkognitro/react-redux-saga-boilerplate/README.md

    - or: to build the app for production

 ## Development mode
-to run the app with hot module reloading at *//localhost:9000*, run:
+To run the app with hot module reloading at *//localhost:9000*, run:

     npm run start-spa

 ## Production mode
-to build the app in the *dist* folder, run:
+To build the app in the *dist* folder, run:

     npm run build-spa